josualeonard/inpsyde-users/README.md

 # inpsyde-users
-Load user list and details from API call
+A Wordpress plugin to load and show user list and details from API call.
+The page is shown using custom URI that can be set up on the wordpress settings page.